By SYLVIE CORBET and JADE LE DELEY

-Sylvie Béchard, a 59-year-old nurse, said that she joined the march because “we, health care workers, are physically exhausted.”
+Sylvie Béchard, a 59-year-old nurse, said she joined the march because “we, healthcare workers, are physically exhausted.”

 “The only thing we have is demonstrating and to block the economy of the country,” she added.

-The economic cost of the strikes wasn’t immediately clear.
+The economic cost of the strikes was not immediately clear.
 The government worries that a big show of resistance Thursday could encourage unions to continue with protracted walkouts that could hobble the economy just as France is struggling against inflation and trying to boost growth.

 Police unions opposed to the retirement reform also took part in the protests, while those on duty braced for potential violence should extremist groups join the demonstrations.

-Most train services around France were canceled, including some international connections, according to the SNCF rail authority.
-About 20% of flights out of Paris’ Orly Airport were canceled and airlines warned of delays.
+Most train services around France were cancelled, including some international connections, according to the SNCF rail authority.
+About 20% of flights out of Paris’ Orly Airport were cancelled and airlines warned of delays.

-The Ministry of National Education said between 34% and 42% of teachers were on strike, depending on schools.
+The ministry of National Education said some 34 to 42% of teachers were on strike, depending on schools.

 Thierry Desassis, a retired teacher, called the government’s plan “an aberration.”